-Monash University recommends 1/2 cup servings (90 g).
+Monash University recommends ¾ cup servings (120 g) of cantaloupe/rockmelon.
 Cut the melon into small pieces to measure.
 (This amount was increased from ½ cup/90 g a while ago after they re-tested it).

 Cucumis melo; also called muskmelon.
 For many of us, when we think “melon” we immediately think of this juicy orange fleshed variety.
 They are easy to find in supermarkets and they are fabulous eaten on their own, frozen and blended into drinks or wrapped with prosciutto for antipasti.
 The rind has a distinct, textured netting, which can help you assess ripeness (see below).

 Choose fruit that is heavy for its size; this means there will be a maximum amount of the delicious flesh.
 The stem end should have no stem attached, as a stem would indicate that the fruit was harvested way before it was ripe, and there should be no mold or soft, moist areas where it was separated from the vine.
 Sniff the blossom end (opposite the stem end); there should be a faint sweetness and this end should also yield to light pressure.
 The netting – the gray/beige textured skin – should be prominent and defined.
 The skin beneath will be gold in color when ripe.
 Green skin would indicate lack of ripeness.

 If your cantaloupe is not as ripe as you would like, allow it to ripen at room temperature for a couple of days.
 The image below shows the green skin.

 Below you can see the gold color of a ripening melon.

 They are excellent to be eaten as is – just watch your amounts.
 Monash gives the Green Light to servings of ¾ cup (120 g) or less and suggests being mindful of the fructan content in portions greater than 1 cup (150 g).